Flight Delay Compensation: Your Rights on Long-Haul Flights to South Africa

 In the UK, you have 6 years to make a claim (England and Wales) or 5 years (Scotland).
 EU member states have varying limitation periods — typically 2–3 years, though some are longer.
 If you had a delay a few years ago and never claimed, it may still be worth checking.

-AirHelp is one of the largest flight compensation services globally.
+FlightRights handles the claim on a no-win no-fee basis.
 You submit your flight details, and they assess whether your claim is valid.
 If they take it on, they handle all correspondence with the airline — including legal action if the airline refuses to pay.
-AirHelp charges a percentage of the compensation only if the claim succeeds.
+FlightRights charges a percentage of the compensation only if the claim succeeds.
 There is no fee if nothing is recovered.

 For a €600 claim, a 25–35% service fee still leaves you with €390–€450 that you would not otherwise have received.
 Given that pursuing a claim yourself against an airline involves significant time and often legal correspondence, the service fee is typically reasonable for what you get.